Artemmkin/infrastructure-as-code-tutorial/docs/04-packer.md

 Imagine how nice it would be to have required packages like nodejs and npm preinstalled on the VM we provision, or have necessary configuration files come with the image, too.
 This would require even less time and effort from us to configure the system and run our application.

-Luckily, we can create custom machine images with required configuration and software installed using Packer.
+Luckily, we can create custom machine images with required configuration and software installed using Packer, an IaC tool by Hashicorp.
 Let's check it out.

 ## Install Packer

 [Download](https://www.packer.io/downloads.html) and install Packer onto your system (this means the Google Cloud Shell).
+You will need to figure this out.

 If you have issues, consult [this script](https://github.com/dm-academy/iac-tutorial-rsrc/blob/master/packer/install-packer.sh).